pullashradha/Vacation-Suggester/README.md

 ## Description

-This webpage is a program developed to practice JavaScript and jQuery coding.
-It is a survey that will output customized results based on the options the user has chosen.
+This program is a survey that will output customized results based on the options the user has chosen.
+It will recommend a destination for their next vacation.

 ## Setup/Installation Requirements

+This program can only be accessed on computer with Git and Atom installed.

 * Clone this repository
 * Open index.html in Terminal